10 Phase 1 winners have advanced to the Phase 2 accelerator.

-A prize competition to accelerate the development of Lyme disease diagnostics
+A $10+ million competition to accelerate the development of Lyme disease diagnostics.

 About the competition